 Manly Warringah War Memorial State Park

 More affectionately known as "Manly Dam", this park will give you all the wholesome feels.
 Great for picnics by the water (however, dogs aren't permitted here), bush walks, mountain biking and a spot of water skiing, there’s no doubt your time here will be filled with all the best outdoorsy antics.
-There are four picnic areas at Manly Dam, which include a range of settings—so whether you’re keen for grassy surrounds, lakeside eats or bushland BBQs, you’ll be covered.
+There are four picnic areas at Manly Dam, which include a range of settings—so whether you’re keen on grassy surrounds, lakeside eats or bushland BBQs, you’ll be covered.

 We’re not going to lie, finding a car park near Bronte Park is near impossible on a cracking summer’s day, but there’s a damn good reason why this beauty gets packed to the rafters.
-It's a perfect spot for beachside BBQs, sheltered seating, green space for all the frisbee, footy kicking and general frolicking, parties, picnics and lazing about.
+It's a perfect spot for beachside BBQs, sheltered seating, green space for all the frisbee, footy kicking, and general frolicking, parties, picnics, and lazing about.

 Wrapping around the South headlands and overlooking the ocean and cliffs that line it, Christison Park is a stunning spot for your morning walk.
 It’s the size of a few football fields complete with goalposts and the dogs absolutely love it here.
 The recently renovated exercise equipment is a great, free solution for your morning workout (just bring some sanitiser with you!).
-Hit up The Grumpy Baker on arrival for a pastry and delicious coffee.
+Hit up The Grumpy Baker on arrival for a takeaway pastry and delicious coffee.
 Then walk down to Watsons Bay or along the coastal cliff walk for more stunning ocean views.

 Sir Joseph Banks Park